Luguentz Dort’s injury history

 Luguentz Dort’s Injury History

-Luguentz Dort has a total of 27 injuries as of January 2025, according to Fox Sports.
+Luguentz Dort has reportedly sustained a total of 31 injuries, as of April 2025.
 Among these, he suffered three serious injuries, including a shoulder injury in February 2022 that ended his season.
-He missed six days due to the hamstring injury in January 2023 and seven days due to concussion protocol in March 2021.
+He missed six days due to a hamstring injury in January 2023 and seven days due to concussion protocol in March 2021.
 The remaining injuries are either minor or did not cause him to miss several days in a row.

 Dort’s injuries, as per Fox Sports, are as follows: